30 Interesting Websites That Use WordPress as a CMS 2023

 Content is placed in a white boxed layout with static images forming the background on the screen.
 Delayed text overlay on the images is an eye catcher.View Live Page

 Outbrain is a marketing platform that helps websites gain recognition.
 They recommend content to readers and increase the visibility of the website.

 They reach about a half a billion people every month globally.
 A slider contains all of their client testimonials.View Live Page

 A narrow strip above the header carries the menu, and it disappears as you scroll down.
 But to make turning the pages easy, a drop down menu can be pulled down on the left side of the screen.
-Furthermore, you can spend many hours reading interesting stuff on a variety of subjects on this website.View Live Page
+Furthermore, you can spend many hours reading interesting stuff on various subjects on this website.View Live Page

 You can hear USA radio live if you click on the link in the sidebar.View Live Page

-The examples above may have given you an idea how versatile WordPress can be.
-From content heavy reputed newspapers to individual photographers, from retailers to realtors and from weather centers to celebrities, many have built their websites on WordPress.
-If you do know of any other interesting WordPress websites, drop us a line.
+The examples above may have given you how versatile WordPress can be.
+Many have built their websites on WordPress, from content-heavy reputed newspapers to individual photographers, retailers to realtors, and weather centers to celebrities.
+Drop us a line if you know of any other interesting WordPress websites.